Des Plaines Methodist Camp Ground

 Des Plaines Methodist Camp Ground is a historic Methodist church camp at 1250 Campground Road in Des Plaines, Illinois, USA.

 The annual camp meeting was established in 1860 by a group of Methodist ministers and businessmen, including the future war hero and Illinois Governor John L. Beveridge, on the scenic land of Squire Socrates Rand along the Des Plaines River.
-At the end of the US Civil War in 1865 approximately 25 equally scenic acres downstream (in what some deem to be the lowest geographical point in the midwest) were purchased from Squire Rand with donations.
+At the end of the US Civil War in 1865 approximately 25 equally scenic acres downstream (in what some deem to be the lowest geographical point in the Midwest) were purchased from Squire Rand with donations.
 Upon these grounds the meetings have been held annually without interruption.
 The Chicago District Camp Ground Association was granted a charter in 1867 and continues to be led by an elected Board of Trustees.

-Chosen for the proximity to Chicago (about 16 miles), Squire Rand's properties bordered both a C&NW train line and a popular road that served travelers from the college town of Evanston, IL, home to Northwestern University then and now, making it an ideal location to bring midwesterners together to express their Christian faith in the serenity of the outdoors.
+Chosen for the proximity to Chicago (about 16 miles), Squire Rand's properties bordered both a C&NW train line and a popular road that served travelers from the college town of Evanston, Illinois, home to Northwestern University then and now, making it an ideal location to bring Midwesterners together to express their Christian faith in the serenity of the outdoors.

 Each summer in the early years devout Methodists staked out the groves to create a tent city, including boardwalks with signposts.
 A large clearing served as the main sanctuary where a platform speaker's stand served as stage for the ministers and choirs.
 Upwards of 10,000 people filled the groves for the large meetings.
 A train depot was eventually built to add a stop to the train lines from Chicago to save people from the mile-long walk from downtown Des Plaines.
 The ticket booth still stands off Campground Road, which runs parallel to the CNW train line.

 By the mid 1860s, devoted participants had tired of pitching tents.
 They began building temporary cottages meant to stand for 5–10 years.
 Many still stand today.
 Most of the current 100 cottages were built between 1870 and 1930 in a uniform late Victorian architecture style as found on Martha's Vineyard.